APPLY FOR HUNDREDS OF

 -If under the age of 18 by October 1, a parental consent form must be signed by a parent or guardian prior to distribution of the award.

 Eligibility: The Ambassador Scholarship is ultimately for students in 11th and 12th graders who have been inducted in the College Planning TODAY Services Honors College (list of students must have a GPA of 3.3 or better to be inducted.
 Students may become eligible at the 9th grade level through the 9th grade Academy with College Planning TODAY Services.
-Must be in the College Planning TODAY Services program and/ or COVID Schools.
-Students the program are assisted with Ivy league to top Tier HBCU colleges.
+College students can also benefit from this scholarship, but they must be enrolled in college, be enrolled in at least 12 course hours and have a GPA of at least 2.
+5. Must be in the College Planning TODAY Services program.
+Students in the program are assisted with Ivy league to top Tier HBCU colleges.
 Speak with a College Planning Consultant about the details.

 * In-State value over 4-year period up to $25,000